jeffh/Fox/docs/source/generators_reference.rst

 FOXSized                    Encloses the given block to create generator that is dependent on the size hint generators receive when generating values.
 FOXSuchThat                 Returns each generated value iff it satisfies the given block.
 If the filter excludes more than 10 values in a row, the resulting generator assumes it has reached maximum shrinking.
 FOXSuchThatWithMaxTries     Returns each generated value iff it satisfies the given block.
 If the filter excludes more than the given max tries in a row, the resulting generator assumes it has reached maximum shrinking.
 FOXOneOf                    Returns generated values by randomly picking from an array of generators.
-Shrinking will move towards the lower-indexed generators in the array.
+Shrinking is dependent on the generator chosen.
 FOXForAll                   Asserts using the block and a generator and produces test assertion results (FOXPropertyResult).
 Shrinking tests against smaller values of the given generator.
 FOXForSome                  Like FOXForAll, but allows the assertion block to "skip" potentially invalid test cases.
 FOXCommands                 Generates arrays of FOXCommands that satisfies a given state machine.